 A number of individuals with substance use disorders also have co-occurring mental illnesses or medical issues.
 Unfortunately, many people are unaware of peripheral health problems because symptoms may be suppressed by the abuse of certain substances.
 For example, an individual who abuses Heroin is unlikely to feel the abdominal pain associated with Hepatitis.
 The presence of underlying health conditions is often revealed during medically-supervised detox.

 Likewise, prolonged abuse of drugs like Meth and alcohol can cause serious brain damage.
 Drugs like Heroin and Cocaine often contain materials like sugar, starch, or powdered milk that can clog blood vessels and damage organs throughout the body.
-Injection drug use is also a major cause of HIV transmission among those with drug addictions.
+Intravenous drug use (“shooting up”) is also a major cause of HIV and Hepatitis C transmission among those with drug addictions.

 The danger and discomfort associated with the detox process can be successfully mitigated with proper medical care.
 Medically-supervised detox not only increases the likelihood of successful transition to rehab, it facilitates a safe and supportive environment during a potentially dangerous time.

-To get the benefits of medically-supervised detox for your own recovery, reach out to a treatment specialist today for more information.
+To get the benefits of medically-supervised detox there is help available.
+Reach out to a treatment provider today for more information.